rogerz343/rename-google-photos/README.md

 location, date/time taken, etc. However, this information is not modified in the original source file.
-Instead, all images uploaded to Google Photos have a corresponding .json file, which contains information such as GPS coordinates, a timestamp of when the photo was taken, etc. Thus, when you download your images from Google Photos, you get the original image files (without any manual adjustments to metadata).
+Instead, all images uploaded to Google Photos have a corresponding .json file, which contains information such as GPS coordinates, a timestamp of when the photo was taken, etc. When you download your images from Google Photos, you get the original image files that you uploaded.

 ## getting your photos and information
 Google has a service called "Takeout"